AhmadMousavi1214/LCProject/README.md

   * if key is #
   * and the other keys (numbers)

-* in the # mode it have three state :
+* in the # mode it have 4 states :
   * 0: enter password
   * 1: password correct , we wait here until the user make a choise (change pass or exit)
   * 2: it is for the time user deside to change the pass and enter the new pass for the first time